ManuelePasini/slides-markdown/slides/dolap_2024_slides.md

     - *Centralized*: a data platform is conceptually a single and unified component;
     - *Independent*: changes in a a service do not affect others;
     - *Well-integrated*: services have interfaces enabling a frictionless composition;
-    - *End-to-end*: services cover the entire data life cycle;
+    - *End-to-end*: services cover the entire data life cycle.

 # Data platforms for analytics